Nikkhiilll22/FurniRo-E-commerce-Marketplace/README.md

 FurniRo is a modern **furniture e-commerce platform** built with **ReactJS**.
-It features a **product catalog, product details, shopping cart, login/signup system**, and a **responsive UI** with a sleek, centered login page.
+It features a **product catalog, product details, shopping cart, login/signup system, Blog, Conact us** and a **responsive UI** with a sleek, centered login page.

 This project is designed as a **learning project** for anyone who wants to explore **React development, component structure, routing, and localStorage-based authentication**.